 If it’s just a small quantity of water dripping out of any valve on your Rheem unit, that’s entirely normal – in fact, the valve is just doing what it does.
 But if you’re filling up an entire bucket every day or so, there’s probably something wrong – so it’s time to make that service call and see the deeper issue with a leaking hot water system.

 Slightly inconsistent hot water temperature from your continuous-flow heater is a common feature of the technology, but if the problem is noticeable, read on.
 What could be happening is that any water-saving measures you have in place – flow restrictors or water-saving taps – may be tricking your Rheem into thinking there’s no particular need to heat it.
 But that’s easily fixed by asking a local Melbourne plumber about increasing your hot water flow rate.

 When your hot water isn’t hot enough, you could be dealing with a faulty tempering valve that must be fixed.
 But what if the water is too hot?
 This is the job of the tempering valve to regulate, as your water should be no higher than 60 C. Also possible is that the thermostat needs to be turned down a little, which is relatively easy to do with a gas tank system.

 Need Ezy-Plumb To Check Out Your Rheem?

 Unfortunately, you may have more issues than that with your Rheem – and we’re sorry to hear about it.
-But here at Ezy-Plumb, we don’t just recommend you “install a Rheem”; we do it ourselves all over the entire Melbourne region and beyond.
+But here at Ezy-Plumb, we don’t just recommend you “install a Rheem”; we do it for you.
 Not just that, we love servicing, maintaining and repairing them, too, thanks to our hardest-working hot water system repair experts standing by to get your Rheem back up and singing asap.
 Need Ezy-Plumb’s help with your Rheem?
 Get in touch today.